temporalio/documentation/docs/application-development/testing.md

 ### Listen to Heartbeats

-When an Activity sends Heartbeats, you want to be able to see them in your test code to assert they’re correct.
+When an Activity sends a Heartbeat, you'll want to be able to see them in your test code, so that you can verify that they're correct.

 <Tabs
 defaultValue="go"